 The Company will recognize interest and penalties accrued related to unrecognized tax benefits as components of its income tax provision.
-The Company did not have any interest and penalties accrued upon the adoption of FIN No. 48 and as of June 30, 2008, the Company does not have any interest and penalties accrued related to unrecognized tax benefits.
+The Company did not have any interest and penalties accrued related to unrecognized tax benefits upon the adoption of FIN No. 48 or as of September 30, 2008.